Eschatologue/CM_wiki/docs/class/fighter/eldritch-knight.md

 # Fighter Archetype: Eldritch Knight

+*You are a warrior of spell and sword, weaving incantations that supplement your extensive martial expertise.*

 Eldritch Knights combine the martial mastery common to all Fighters with a careful study of magic.
 Their spells both complement and extend their combat skills, providing additional protection to shore up their armor and also allowing them to engage many foes at once with explosive magic.

 ## Level 3: Spellcasting

 You have learned to cast spells.
 See the Player's Handbook for rules on spellcasting.
 The information below details how you use those rules as an Eldritch Knight.

+#### Cantrips

+You know two cantrips of your choice from the Wizard spell list.
+Whenever you gain a Fighter level, you can replace one of this feature's cantrips with another cantrip of your choice from the Wizard spell list.

+When you reach level 10 in this class, you learn another Wizard cantrip of your choice.

+#### Spell Slots

+The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your spells of level 1 and higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
+You regain all expended spell slots when you finish a Long Rest.

+##### Eldritch Knight Spellcasting

 | Fighter level | Spells Prepared | I | II | III | IV |
 |:---:|:---:|:---:|:---:|:---:|:---:|